 DAAR Status Report

-As partners with ISAC in default prevention efforts, schools are asked to review and take action on the Notification of Student Loan Borrower DAAR Status report.
-The term Default Aversion Assistance Request (DAAR) is the industry standard for loan accounts that are 60-120 days delinquent and for which a request for default aversion assistance has been filed by the lender/servicer.
+As partners with ISAC in continued default prevention efforts, schools are asked to review and take action on the Notification of Student Loan Borrower DAAR Status report.
+The term Default Aversion Assistance Request (DAAR) has become the industry standard for loan accounts that are 60-120 days delinquent and have been filed for default aversion assistance by the lender/servicer.
+ISAC's goal is to work with partners to provide repayment, deferment, forbearance, loan consolidation and default aversion information to borrowers.

 How is ISAC's Report Designed?

-ISAC's Notification of Student Loan Borrower DAAR Status report is non-cumulative and is available twice a month to those institutions with students for whom ISAC received a Default Aversion Assistance Request (DAAR) during the reporting time period.
+ISAC's Notification of Student Loan Borrower DAAR Status report is non-cumulative and is available to those institutions with students for whom ISAC received a Default Aversion Assistance Request (DAAR) during the reporting time period.
 The periods covered by the report are the:

 - 1st to the 15th of each month; and